oroinc/documentation/platform/dev_guide/system/message_queue/setup_and_configure/consumer.rst

 * The consumer is processing a message.
 * The consumer is checking the used memory amount.
-* If it exceeds the option value (i.e. 705 Mb, 780Mb, or 1300 Mb) the consumer is terminated (and Supervisord re-runs it)
+* If it exceeds the option value (i.e. 705 MB, 780MB, or 1300 MB) the consumer is terminated (and Supervisord re-runs it)
 * If not, the consumer continues to process the message.

 We recommend to always set this option to the value 2-3 times lower than PHP memory limit.
 It will help to avoid PHP memory limit error during message processing.

-We recommend to set the **--time-limit** option to 5-10 minutes if you use the DBAL transport to avoid database connection issues.
+We recommend to set the **--time-limit** option (e.g. --time-limit='now+600 seconds) to 5-10 minutes if you use the DBAL transport to avoid database connection issues.

 Supervisor
 ----------